amykatenicho/IoTWorkshop/README.md

 		...
 	}
 	````
-	This sample shows how to use the FEZ HAT driver to get data from the sensors.
-The data is then shown in the UI.
-(To see how the UI is designed check the _MainPage.xaml_ file)
+	This sample shows how to use the FEZ HAT to get data from the sensors.

 4. To deploy the application to the Raspberry Pi, the device has to be on the same network as the development computer.
 To run the program, select **Remote device** in the _Debug Target_ dropdown list: